airbnb/streamalert/docs/source/publishers.rst

 **Custom fields**

-To allow Publishers fine-grained control of the look and feel of alerts, outputs can be implemented to offer custom fields that can be filled in by Publishers.
+Outputs can be implemented to offer custom fields that can be filled in by Publishers.
 This (optionally) grants fine-grained control of outputs to Publishers.
+Such fields should follow the following conventions:

+* They are fields on the publication dictionary
+* Keys are strings, with the ``output.__service__`` as a prefix
+* The key should be delimited by period, and the suffix should describe the function of the field

 Below is an example of how you could implement an output:

 .. code-block:: python